 Skip to Content

-Clinical activities comprise approximately 80% time during the first year, and approximately 60% time in the second year.
-On average, approximately 2-3 cases per day can be seen by first year fellows in the Benton Laboratory.
-Cases are often seen directly by the fellow, but in later stages of training fellows are taught to complete assessments with the aid of psychometric technicians who complete the testing with the patient under the supervision of the fellow and a faculty neuropsychologist.
+Clinical activities comprise approximately 80% time during the first year.
+On average, first year fellows see two patients per day.
+At the beginning, patients are seen directly by the fellow; in later stages of training, fellows are taught to complete assessments with the aid of technicians (psychometricians) who complete the testing under the supervision of the fellow and a faculty neuropsychologist.
 Time is spent principally in diagnostic work.
 As fellows gain experience, there can be increasing involvement in the Rehabilitation Laboratory.
 Fellows are supervised by clinical faculty.
 A clinical faculty member supervises each case individually; there is no group supervision.

-In the Benton Laboratory Rotation, a typical examination is comprised of two hours of patient contact.
-Fellows are taught, on a case-by-case basis, to identify core neuropsychological syndromes associated with different neurologic conditions, effective and concise medical report writing, and how to identify relevant medical, social, and psychological information in developing a neuropsychological diagnosis (see Tranel, 2009 for a summary of the Benton Laboratory method).
+In the Benton Laboratory Rotation, a typical examination is comprised of approximately three hours of patient contact.
+Reports are concise.
+Fellows are taught, on a case-by-case basis, to identify core neuropsychological syndromes associated with different neurologic conditions, effective and concise report writing, and how to identify relevant demographic, historical, medical, and psychological information in developing a neuropsychological diagnosis (see Tranel, 2009 for a summary of the Benton Laboratory method).
 In the Psychiatry Neuropsychology Rotation, examinations typically involve two to six hours of patient contact, depending upon the referral question and patient characteristics.

 Copyright © 2015 The University of Iowa.
 All Rights Reserved.